 • Wet, shady areas.
 If you live in a rainforest environment with many trees shadowing your house you can expect an environment suitable for moss, mildew and mould.
 Fortunately with regular maintenance these issues can be controlled.
 Firstly consider removing some of the trees that directly shade your house.
 Your next step is to look out for moss and mildew growing on your roof, under your eaves, in your gutters and on your walls.
 Have these areas cleaned regularly to ensure you will continue to enjoy a healthy atmosphere inside your home.
 Dehumidifiers or a dehumidifying air-conditioning system may also be a good consideration.

 • Cleanliness and Pests.
 Rainforests have all sorts of critters hanging around.
 Wasps are a common pest that love the shade of your eaves.
 If food scraps are left in the kitchen and lounge room areas it invites these bugs to make a home in your home.
 Make sure to wipe your benches regularly.
 Make sure your home is kept clean and your kitchen bin is changed regularly.
 Pest control measures may also be considered.
-At Right As Rain are happy to help to keep your home clean with our competitively priced, good value domestic cleaning services.
+At Right As Rain are happy to help to keep your home clean with our competitively priced, good value external cleaning services.